 Stocks, gold and real estate are three popular investment vehicles which have vastly different characteristics and may suit very different investment objectives and risk appetite.
 Let’s take a quick look at some of their individual traits:

 Gold is a very interesting asset class because it is produced primarily for the purpose of accumulation whereas other commodities are produced mainly for consumption or the production of other goods.
-Thus, its value arises from the global acceptance of it as a store of value, or even a type of currency.
+Thus, its value arises from the global acceptance of it as a store of value or even a type of currency.

-Investors also hold gold as a part of your investment portfolio for diversification purposes as it is known to be negatively correlated to the stocks market.
+Investors also hold gold as a part of your investment portfolio for diversification purposes as it is known to be negatively correlated with the stocks market.
 During times of crisis or uncertainty, it is common for investors to seek out gold as a flight to safety.

-However, one downside to investing is gold is that prices can be very volatile.
+However, one downside to investing in gold is that prices can be very volatile.
 While the precious metal has seen a bull run since 2001 to hit its lifetime high of above USD1910 per ounce, its fall since 2012 has been phenomenal as well.

-Within a period of three-quarters, gold price fell more than 33% from September 2012 to USD1209.88 per ounce in June 2013.
+Within a period of three-quarters, the gold price fell more than 33% from September 2012 to USD1209.88 per ounce in June 2013.
 Prices fell further in the following two years and only saw some uptick this year.

 Stocks are perhaps one of the most common methods in which to invest since it is easily accessible and do not require a huge amount of money to start out.
 It is also why many who start investing turn to stocks.

 Many swear by value-investing using the stocks market – looking for “undervalued” stocks by ploughing through the annual reports of underrated companies and making an intelligent bet.
-However, stocks-picking as a skill remains elusive to some, and only a few skilled ones make it big.
+However, stock-picking as a skill remains elusive to some, and only a few skilled ones make it big.

 For those who lack the time and knowledge to discover these hidden gems from thousands of listed companies, one can always diversify their risk by buying a basket of stocks call a stocks index.
 Investing in stocks index require less research but is subjected to general market volatility and the flipping sentiments of investors.